uoy-cs-eng2/mdbook-practicals/src/practicals/model-querying-and-validation/software-distribution-dsl-queries.md

 Create a sample model that conforms to the software distribution DSL and run the queries against the sample model.

+## Solutions

+Model solutions for the exercises are available in [this ZIP file](../../solutions/practical8.zip).

 <!-- TODO: Point to the metamodel + an existing model? -->